Precisely determining photon-number in real-time: Conclusion

-Our FPGA-based hardware processor introduces features desirable across a broad variety of applications.
-Its parts-per-billion photon-number resolution will allow Gottesman-Kitaev-Preskill (GKP) type optical quantum computing, where the detecting photon-number output pattern is critical \cite{bourassa-2020}.
-In addition, number resolution shrinks the logical qubit overheads by minimising error rates pushing towards thresholds for fault-tolerant quantum computing \cite{quesada, gaussian_states, app_GKP} and is highly desirable in Gaussian BosonSampling \cite{hamilton-boson-2017, quesada-2018, zhong-qc-2020}.
-The reduction in collected and analysed data from the TES will enable new avenues, such as quantum-enhanced imaging where the ability to have even modest arrays of number-resolving detectors allows imaging maximal information extraction at the quantum limit \cite{lewis-2019}.
-Possible applications range from astronomy for imaging large, remote bodies; to microbiology, where biomolecules can be probed at the single-photon level \cite{color-imaging}.
-The readout of a small array could be handled by a single FPGA-hardware processor, significantly reducing data transfer and storage, as well as the number of data channels.
+Our FPGA-based hardware processor introduces features desirable across a wide variety of applications.
+Its parts-per-billion photon-number resolution allows Gottesman-Kitaev-Preskill (GKP) type optical quantum computing, where the detected photon-number output pattern is critical~\cite{bourassa_blueprint_2021}.
+In addition, number resolution shrinks the logical qubit overheads by minimising error rates, pushing towards thresholds for fault-tolerant quantum computing~\cite{quesada_simulating_2019, su_conversion_2019, tzitrin_progress_2020}, and is highly desirable in Gaussian BosonSampling~\cite{hamilton_gaussian_2017, quesada_gaussian_2018, zhong_quantum_2020}.
+The reduction in collected and analysed data from the TES will enable new avenues, such as quantum-enhanced imaging where the ability to have even modest arrays of number-resolving detectors allows imaging maximal information extraction at the quantum limit~\cite{howard_optimal_2019}.
+Possible applications range from astronomy for imaging large, remote bodies~\cite{howard_optimal_2019} to microbiology, where biomolecules can be probed at the single-photon level~\cite{niwa_few-photon_2017}.
+A single FPGA-hardware processor could handle the readout of a small array, significantly reducing data transfer and storage, as well as the number of data channels.